Social Media

 Influencers are loved by their audience because they regularly share high-quality content on topics of interest to their audience.

-But not all types of influencers drive the best ROI.
+However, not all types of influencers drive the best ROI.
 Hence, marketers need to be careful while picking the right influencer for their marketing strategy.

 To help you get started, we’ve listed the most common types of influencers in terms of follower count and profession/skills.